Updated November 18, 2023

 Average total assets can be calculated as the sum of assets at the beginning of the year and assets at the end of the year divided by 2.
-Opening and Closing amount of total assets are available in the balance sheet of any company.
+Opening and Closing amounts of total assets are available in any company’s balance sheet.

-To calculate the Return on Assets Formula, we need to compare the Net Income to the Average Total Assets. i.e., ROA = Net Income / Average Total Assets
+To calculate the Return on Assets Formula, we must compare the Net Income to the Average Total Assets. i.e., ROA = Net Income / Average Total Assets

 Significance and Use of Return on Assets Formula